norbert-acedanski/automated-posting-of-sales-offers/README.md

 5. Check, whether the information included in **properties.json** file and photos meet the expectations of the sites the script will post them in.
 To do that, use ***check_title_lengths***, ***check_description_lengths*** methods.
 The result will be printed in the terminal.

 # To Do:
-- add method, that checks number of photos in all directories and their sizes and compares them with boundaries for each sales portal
+- add method, that checks number of photos and their sizes in all directories and compares them with boundaries for each sales portal
--
+- add method, that checks the sex of the item
+- add method, that checks the price of the item
+- add method, that checks the colors of the item
+- add method, that checks the package size of the item
+- add method, that checks the condition of the item
+- add method, that checks the category of the item (later if the list of categories is stored)
-- add coloring of the output properties of properties.
+- add coloring of the output properties of properties
+- add method, that reads login and password for each site
+- add basic login and logout method for each site
+- add posting method for each site

 # Licence
 Distributed under the MIT License.
 See LICENSE file for more information.